The Xometry app works best with JavaScript enabled!

 Titanium anodizing can provide a variety of useful properties that enhance the characteristics of components for a wide spectrum of applications.
 Type-2 anodizing makes titanium’s surface harder and provides improved corrosion and abrasion resistance.
 These enhanced properties make it widely used in the manufacture of aerospace components.
 It results in a matte gray surface that can tolerate more abrasion than the metal in its naturally oxidized condition.
 Type-4 anodizing—which is Type 2 with the addition of surface impregnation with PTFE (Teflon™) compounds integrated into the porous oxide film—adds another enhanced property which is a self-lubricating surface.
 Type-3 anodizing, on the other hand, apply a thin film of color to the material.
 This property is generally a cosmetic treatment, and it makes resilient “false” color films, exploiting the “oil on water” color effect.
 This cosmetic treatment can have great technical value in differentiating parts to ease assembly.
 It is also commonly used on surgical implant components to differentiate left- and right-hand versions to aid surgeons in selecting components.

-Where is Anodized Titanium Used?
+Where Anodized Titanium Is Used

 Titanium is used most effectively where the combination of toughness, fatigue resistance, and lightweight is necessary—and in particular applications where enhanced corrosion resistance and/or high-temperature performance are of significant benefit.
 The anodizing of titanium parts can render them virtually chemically inert, and add color without dyes.
 Anodized titanium is widely used in commercial and military jet engine applications, rocket engines, airframe components, and to a limited degree in aircraft skin parts—in particular around jet engine inlets and the leading edges of wings where abrasion resistance is vital.
 Titanium has a very low susceptibility to chloride ion (salt) induced corrosion and lends this characteristic to a range of alloys.
 These are increasingly being used in high-value and high-performance boat, ship, and fishing components to provide high strength, low weight, and (particularly) low corrosion performance compared to even the most effective “marine” stainless steels.
 These applications include: oilfield and subsea components, dive equipment, fishing gear, pumps, and valve parts.
 Anodized titanium is a material of choice for the widest range of surgical and dental implant parts, combining high strength with low weight, and very low biologically induced corrosion.

-How Does Titanium Anodizing Work?
+How Titanium Anodizing Works

 Anodizing titanium works by building up an enhanced oxide film on the surface parts by a variety of electrochemistry processes, according to whether the part is receiving Type 1, 2, or 3 anodization.
 This coating can be a “thin film” that lends false color to the part; Type 3 typically creates this effect.
 A shade from gold to green results from the application of 200 to 1700 Å transparent film thickness.
 Type-2 anodizing produces tougher, thicker coatings that typically improve wear properties.
 Type-4 anodizing creates a self-lubricating film that impregnates the surface oxide film with PTFE.
 Type-1 anodizing, on the other hand, can be a semiconducting oxide layer that is used before extrusion and for some radiative or absorptive properties for thermal control.
 Titanium naturally develops a protective oxide film—rapidly growing to a very thin 12 Å over a period of hours, then slowly developing to 500 Å over 5+ years.

-What Are the Benefits of Titanium Anodizing?
+The Benefits of Titanium Anodizing

 There are several benefits of titanium anodizing, including: